|

 In this paper, we present a dynamic 3d hand and arm gesture recognition system using commodity hardware.
 The input data is captured with low cost depth sensors (e.g. Microsoft Kinect) and HD color sensors (e.g. Logitech C910).
 Our method combines dynamic hand and arm gesture recognition based on the depth sensor with static hand gesture recognition based on the HD color sensor.
 Available formats: pdf Citation: BibTeX |

-A hand-held laser scanner based on multi-camera stereo-matching Bender, Denker, Friedrich, Hirt, Umlauf Accepted: Garth et al (eds.), OASICS, 2012.
-Mos
+A hand-held laser scanner based on multi-camera stereo-matching Bender, Denker, Friedrich, Hirt, Umlauf In: Garth et al (eds.), OASICS, 17: 123-133, 2012.
+Most

 laser scanners in engineering are extended versions of